Mouleshwar3238/Forest_Cover_Classification/README.md

   </table>

 ## Logistic Regression
-For the logistic regression model, the optimal hyperparameters was found using halving grid search with 5-fold cross validation, and confusion matrices and bar plots were plotted for the corresponding results.
+For the logistic regression model, the optimal hyperparameters were found using halving grid search with 5-fold cross validation, and confusion matrices and bar plots were plotted for the corresponding results.
   <table>
   <thead>
     <tr>